 - are a woman with polycystic ovary syndrome (PCOS)

-Calculate your Body Mass Index (BMI) on the Safefood website or ask your GP or practice nurse to measure it for you.
+You can also ask your GP or practice nurse to measure your BMI for you.

 See a GP if you have any symptoms of diabetes or you're worried you may have a risk of getting it.
 They can do a blood test to check your blood glucose levels.
 It usually takes a few days for the results to come back.